Zum Hauptbereich springen Zum Fußbereich springen

 Credits: 4,5 ECTS

 In this course we are going to address the topic of poverty in Germany.
 We will study theories on poverty and discuss how to apply them to social work.
 Furthermore, the students will do mini research projects, which look into specific aspects of poverty by analysing available survey data of the German population.
 In order to conduct the research projects, we will use the statistic program SPSS.
 In the end of the seminar the mini-projects will be presented and discussed.
+No previous knowledge of SPSS is required to attend this course.
+The necessary basics will be taught in the seminar.

 Lecturer: Prof. Dr. Sebastian Wen